Meet Charlene from Chronically Hopeful

 - Share with us 3 interesting facts about yourself.

-– Although skeptical at first, I lost 24kg with a high fat, low carb diet and no exercise in 2015, still maintaining.
+– Although skeptical at first, I lost 24kg with high fat, low carb diet, and no exercise in 2015, still maintaining.

 – I wanted to be a flight attendant when I was a teen, but I am now terrified of flying and try to fall asleep before the plane even takes off!